New students must submit proof of COVID-19 vaccination in order to register for classes.

 Whittier College increases access for students to study abroad with the Global Poet Scholarship, which awards $2,000 to every student who studies abroad through the College's Office of International Programs.

-The College also offers short-term trips during January Term (JanTerm), an optional three-week term between fall and spring semesters.
+The College also offers short-term trips during MayTerm, an optional short term during the month of May.

 For internship opportunities to apply your anthropology skills beyond the classroom, visit the Center for Career and Professional Development.